 Q: What makes this plan different from AHCCCS Complete Care?

 A. AHCCCS Complete Care does not include members who qualify for the Arizona Long Term Care System (ALTCS).
 DDD Health Plans are like AHCCCS Complete Care in that the health plan will provide both physical and behavioral health care to DDD/ALTCS eligible members.
 This will allow greater coordination between member’s providers to ensure they receive the care they need.
 DDD Health Plans are different from AHCCCS Complete Care because they are managed by DDD.
 In addition, DDD Health Plans will also provide limited long term services and supports (LTSS).
-The limited LTSS that will be provided by the DDD Health Plans include: skilled nursing facilities, emergency alert services and physical therapy for members over the age of twenty-one (21).
+The limited LTSS that will be provided by the DDD Health Plans include: nursing facilities, emergency alert system services, and habilitative physical therapy for members age twenty-one (21) and over.
 All other LTSS will continue to be provided by DDD.

 Q:What does LTSS mean?